 Damage which reduces HPs but leaves you above 0 HP is considered to be minor cuts and scrapes, lucky escaped and glancing blows as appropriate.

-If your character drops to 0 HP or less you must pass a recovery check (an Action Test modified by Con) to remain concious.
-If the character remains concious he can either move or act in a round but all actions are at a disadvantage.
+If your character drops to 0 HP or less you must pass a recovery check (an Action Test modified by Con) to remain conscious.
+If the character remains conscious he can either move or act in a round but all actions are at a disadvantage.

 Should a hit cause HPs to drop below 0, continue accumulating that damage as negative HP.
 Make an additional roll for conciousness each time the character is damaged below 0 HP.
 The character dies if negative HPs drop to negative Max HP or negative Constitution (whichever comes first).